-After gastric bypass, LAP-BAND® surgery, and other weight loss surgery, patients have recovered their health and have a New Life!
-This life is one that includes health habits regarding diet and exercise.
-The most successful patients however are sometimes disappointed in their appearance due to excessive sagging skin.
-This is a natural feeling for patients now that their medical concerns are largely resolved and now they would like to get rid of the excess skin to look and feel better and avoid skin rashes that may develop.
+After bariatric surgery patients will recover their health and have a New Life!
+This life includes new health habits with healthier diet and exercise choices.
+The most successful patients, however, are sometimes disappointed in their appearance due to excessive sagging skin.
+This is a natural feeling and we understand that many patients would like to get rid of the excess skin to look and feel better and avoid skin rashes that may develop.

-Because our weight loss surgeons are concerned about the patients happiness and well being the New Life Center is happy to evaluate and treat patients for these needs.
-There are insurance codes to cover skin reduction surgery after massive weight loss to remove the hanging skin of the upper and lower abdomen (abdominoplasty).
-Our surgeons have experience helping patients with their skin reduction surgery after massive weight loss and with getting it approved by insurance when it is a covered benefit.
-When skin reduction surgery is not a covered benefit the New Life Center has arranged for affordable rates with the hospital and anesthesia.
-The self pay cost is about 1/3rd that of comparable surgery with area Plastic Surgeons.
+Our team at New Life Center is happy to evaluate and treat patients for these needs.
+There are insurance codes that cover skin reduction surgery after massive weight loss to remove the hanging skin of the upper and lower abdomen (abdominoplasty).
+Dr. Williams is experienced in helping patients with their skin reduction surgery after massive weight loss and with getting it approved by insurance when it is a covered benefit.
+When skin reduction surgery is not a covered benefit, the New Life Center has arranged for affordable rates with the hospital and anesthesia.
+The self-pay cost is about 1/3rd that of comparable surgery with area Plastic Surgeons.